 3. When you’re ready to invest, make sure to pick up the free eBook and our other free giveaways.

-This article was first published in April, 2010.
-This was one of the first articles published on Barbara Friedberg Personal Finance.com.
-The advice is timeless and still holds true today.
+This article was revised and updated on May 5, 2017.
+Originally published in April 2010, this was one of the first articles on Barbara Friedberg Personal Finance.com.
+The advice is timeless and holds true today.